Geometric Multimodal Contrastive Representation Learning: Ablation Study on GMC

 \textbf{Temperature parameter} We study the performance of GMC when varying $\tau \in \{0.05, 0.1, 0.2, 0.3, 0.5\}$ (see Equation \eqref{eq:similarity}).
 We present the classification results and DCA scores in Table \ref{table:ablation:temperature:classification} and Table \ref{table:ablation:temperature:dca}, respectively.
 We observe that classification results are rather robust to different values of temperature, while increasing the temperature seems to have slightly negative effect on the geometry of the representations.
 For example, in Table \ref{table:ablation:temperature:dca}, we observe that for $\tau = 0.5$ the trajectory representations $z_3$ are worse aligned with $z_{1:4}$.

-\textbf{Dimensionality of intermediate representations} We vary the dimension of the intermediate representations space $d = \{32, 64, 128\}$ and present the resulting classification results and DCA scores in Table \ref{table:ablation:intermediate:classification} and Table \ref{table:ablation:intermediate:dca}, respectively.
+\textbf{Dimensionality of intermediate representations} We vary the dimension of the intermediate representations space ${d = \{32, 64, 128\}}$ and present the resulting classification results and DCA scores in Table \ref{table:ablation:intermediate:classification} and Table \ref{table:ablation:intermediate:dca}, respectively.
 The differences in classification results across different dimensions are covered by the margin of error, indicating the robustness of GMC to different sizes of the intermediate representations.
 We observe similar stability of the DCA scores in Table \ref{table:ablation:temperature:dca} with minor variations in the geometric alignment for the sound modality $z_2$ which benefits from the larger intermediate representation space.

-\textbf{Dimensionality of latent representations} We repeat a similar evaluation for the dimension of the latent space $s = \{32, 64, 128\}$ and present the classification and DCA scores in Table \ref{table:ablation:latent:classification} and Table \ref{table:ablation:latent:dca}, respectively.
+\textbf{Dimensionality of latent representations} We repeat a similar evaluation for the dimension of the latent space ${s = \{32, 64, 128\}}$ and present the classification and DCA scores in Table \ref{table:ablation:latent:classification} and Table \ref{table:ablation:latent:dca}, respectively.
 We observe that GMC is robust to changes in $s$ both in terms of performance and geometric alignment.

-\textbf{Loss function} We consider an ablated version of the loss function, $\mathcal{L}_{\text{mNT-Xent}}^{*}$, that considers only complete-observations as negative pair, i.e. $\Omega^{*}(i) = s_{1:M, 1:M}(i, j)$ for $j = 1, \dots, B$ where $B$ is the size of the mini-batch.
+\textbf{Loss function} We consider an ablated version of the loss function, $\mathcal{L}_{\text{GMC}}^{*}$, that considers only complete-observations as negative pairs, i.e. $\Omega^{*}(i) = \sum_{i \neq j} s_{1:M, 1:M}(i, j)$ for $j = 1, \dots, B$ where $B$ is the size of the mini-batch.
+Due to the symmetry of negative pairs in this setting, we only consider positive pairs $(z_{m}^i, z_{1:M}^i)$.
 We present the classification results and DCA scores in Table \ref{table:ablation:loss:classification} and Table \ref{table:ablation:loss:dca}, respectively.
 The results in Table \ref{table:ablation:loss:classification} highlight the importance of the contrasting the complete representations to learn a robust representation suitable for downstream tasks as we observe minimal variation in classification accuracy when considering different loss.
-However, we observe worse geometric alignment when using $\mathcal{L}_{\text{mNT-Xent}}^{*}$ loss during training of GMC.
+However, we observe worse geometric alignment when using $\mathcal{L}_{\text{GMC}}^{*}$ loss during training of GMC.
 This suggests that contrasting among individual modalities is beneficial for geometrical alignment of the representations.